PVC Roofing • Valentine Roofing

 Low maintenance - PVC does not require any roof coatings or other such flat roof repairs to maintain.
 Rather an annual cleaning to remove algae and other organic debris like leaves, needles and small branches is all that is required to keep your PVC roof looking and performing like new!
 Valentine Roofing offers a PVC roof maintenance package with every new PVC roof install.

 Valentine Roofing proudly installs PVC Single Ply Membrane roofing systems for flat roofs and low slope roofs.
-Offering colors ranging from the highly reflective white to the more subtle options of Dark Brown and Charcoal Gray.
+Offering colors ranging from highly reflective lighter colors to darker and residentially friendly color options.
 Valentine Roofing has the perfect choice for every low pitch, low slope or flat roof application in the Northwest.
 Our 60-mil reinforced membrane is mechanically attached to the roof then hot air seam welded to create a fully waterproof material covering the entire roof from corner to corner.
 Most PVC roof installs come standard with a ½ inch fanfold underlayment that acts as a vapor barrier between the home and PVC material.
 For roofs with specialized drainage systems like roof scuppers or a central drain, Valentine roofing will provide new compatible scuppers and drains to complete your PVC roofing system.

 Some homes with low slope or flat roofs have minimal attic space so require external insulation also known as rigid insulation.
 Rigid insulation is an effective way to increase the R-value of the home when traditional attic insulation is not a possibility.
 The insulation is installed on the roof deck then covered with the PVC membrane providing both insulation and waterproofing to the roof.
 When it comes to slow slope roofs and flat roofs a Valentine Roofing PVC roofing system with rigid insulation is a great way to go.